LeeMorinUCF/FCVAR/README.md

 is tested and vetted for submission to CRAN.

-Currently, the development version has no new features that are not already available in the relesed version available on CRAN.
+Currently, the development version has no new features that are not already available in the released version available on CRAN.

 ## Release Notes